vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 With amortized analysis, we see that on average, inserting into a dynamic array will be constant time or O(1).

-> Despite the uee of the word **average**, amortized analysis and average-case (&Theta;) are completely different.
-Amortized analysis is **a way or means** to get a time complexity, &Theta; is an asymptotic notation that tells us the average function behaviour as n gets very large.
+> Despite the use of the word **average**, amortized analysis and average-case (&Theta;) are completely different.
+Amortized analysis is **a way or means** to get a time complexity, Theta is an asymptotic notation that tells us the average function behaviour as n gets very large.
 For more info:
 - Read [Big Theta and Asymptotic Notation Explained](https://www.freecodecamp.org/news/big-theta-and-asymptotic-notation-explained/)
 - Read [What is amortized analysis of algorithms?](https://stackoverflow.com/questions/11102585/what-is-amortized-analysis-of-algorithms)
 - Read [What is the relationship between amortized run time and big-Θ run time?](https://www.quora.com/What-is-the-relationship-between-amortized-run-time-and-big-Θ-run-time?share=1)